OfficeDev/teams-toolkit/packages/sdk/README.md

 ### Credential

-Developers should choose identity type when initializing TeamsFx.
+//Developers should choose identity type when initializing TeamsFx.
 SDK provides 2 types: User and App.
-SDK will use different credentials to represent the identity and get access token by corresponding auth flow.
+After developer has specified the identity type when initializing TeamsFx, SDK uses different kinds of credential class to represent the identity and get access token by corresponding auth flow.

 There are 3 credential classes that are used to help simplifying authentication.
 They are located under [credential](src/credential) folder.
 Credential classes implements `TokenCredential` interface that is broadly used in Azure library APIs.
 They are designed to provide access token for specific scopes.
-The credential classes represents different identity under certain scenarios.
+Other APIs that relies on credential call `TeamsFx:getCredential()` to get an instance of `TokenCredential`.

+Here's the corresponding scenarios that each credential class targets.

+#### User Identity in browser environment
 `TeamsUserCredential` represents Teams current user's identity.
 Using this credential will request user consent at the first time.
-It is automatically used when developer choose "User" identity in browser scenario.
+It leverages the Teams SSO and On-Behalf-Of flow to do token exchange.
+SDK uses this credential when developer choose "User" identity in browser environment.

+Required configuration: initiateLoginEndpoint, clientId.

+#### User Identity in NodeJS environment
+`OnBehalfOfUserCredential` uses On-Behalf-Of flow and need Teams ssoToken.
+It's designed to be used in Azure Function or Bot scenarios.
+SDK uses this credential when developer choose "User" identity in NodeJS environment.

+Required configuration: authorityHost, tenantId, clientId, clientSecret / certificateContent.

+#### Application Identity in NodeJS environment
-`AppCredential` represents Microsoft 365 tenant identity.
+`AppCredential` represents the application identity.
 It is usually used when user is not involved like time-triggered automation job.
-It is automatically used when developer choose "App" identity in NodeJS scenario.
+SDK uses this credential when developer choose "App" identity in NodeJS environment.

-`OnBehalfOfUserCredential` uses on-behalf-of flow.
-It needs an access token and you can get a new token for different scope.
-It's designed to be used in Azure Function or Bot scenarios.
-It is automatically used when developer choose "User" identity in NodeJS scenario.
+Required configuration: tenantId, clientId, clientSecret / certificateContent.

-### Bot
+### Bot SSO

 Bot related classes are stored under [bot](src/bot) folder.

 `TeamsBotSsoPrompt` has a good integration with Bot framework.
-It simplifies the authentication process when you develops bot application.
+It simplifies the authentication process when you develops bot application and want to leverage the Bot SSO.

+Required configuration: initiateLoginEndpoint, tenantId, clientId, applicationIdUri.

 ### Helper Function

-TeamsFx SDK provides helper functions to ease the configuration for third-party libraries.
+TeamsFx SDK provides several helper functions to ease the configuration for third-party libraries.
 They are located under [core](src/core) folder.

+#### Microsoft Graph Service
+`createMicrosoftGraphClient` and `MsGraphAuthProvider` help to create authenticated Graph instance.

+#### SQL
+`getTediousConnectionConfig` returns a tedious connection config.

+Required configuration:
+- sqlServerEndpoint, sqlUsername, sqlPassword if you want to use user identity
+- sqlServerEndpoint, sqlIdentityId if you want to use MSI identity

 ### Error Handling